 If frequent cramps or spasms in your buttock muscles are limiting your physical activities, you may have a condition known as piriformis syndrome.
-At Performance Pain and Sports Medicine, the board-certified pain management specialists offer comprehensive care for piriformis syndrome at their offices in Newtown, Pennsylvania; in Houston, Texas; and in Lawrenceville, Bordentown, East Brunswick, and Raritan, New Jersey.
+At Performance Pain and Sports Medicine, the board-certified pain management specialists offer comprehensive care for piriformis syndrome at their offices in Houston, Texas; and in Lawrenceville, Bordentown, East Brunswick, and Raritan, New Jersey.
 The providers customize a care plan to relieve your pain using minimally invasive procedures.
 Learn more about treatments for piriformis syndrome by calling the Performance Pain and Sports Medicine office nearest you today.

 Piriformis syndrome is a condition that affects the piriformis muscle in the buttocks.
 This muscle can spasm and cause persistent pain in the buttocks.

 Spasms can also irritate your sciatic nerve, the large nerve that travels from your lower back down into your legs.
 Irritation of this nerve can lead to sciatica, a condition that causes pain, numbness, and tingling that affects your hips, legs, and feet.